Generic name: ambrisentan [ AM-bri-SEN-tan ]

 Recommended forms of birth control forms include:

-1 hormone form (birth control pill, skin patch, implant, vaginal ring, or injection) plus 1 barrier form (condom, diaphragm with spermicide, or cervical cap with spermicide).
+one hormone form (birth control pill, skin patch, implant, vaginal ring, or injection) plus 1 barrier form (condom, diaphragm with spermicide, or cervical cap with spermicide);

-a condom and a female barrier form together (diaphragm with spermicide, or cervical cap with spermicide).
+a condom and a female barrier form together (diaphragm with spermicide, or cervical cap with spermicide); or

 a partner's vasectomy plus 1 hormone form or 1 barrier form.

 Letairis comes with patient instructions about acceptable forms of birth control to use while taking this medicine.
 Follow these directions carefully.
 Ask your doctor about the use of emergency contraception if you have unprotected sex or if you believe your form of contraception has failed.